winash12/VPTree/README.md

 b) Boost libraries - The C++ code needs Boost.
 Install them as per your OS flavor

-c) Install https://github.com/QuantStack/xtensor and https://github.com/QuantStack/xtl as well
+c) Download https://github.com/QuantStack/xtensor and https://github.com/QuantStack/xtl as well

 Build, test and install the above three then type